Spitzbube/OSTC-OHOS-manifest/README.md

     build$ DISTRO=poky-tiny MACHINE=qemux86 bitbake core-image-minimal

-For Zephyr you can choos any of the following machines: acrn, arduino-101-ble, arduino-101, arduino-101-sss, qemu-cortex-m3, qemu-nios2, qemu-x86
+For Zephyr you can choose any of the following machines: acrn, arduino-101-ble, arduino-101, arduino-101-sss, qemu-cortex-m3, qemu-nios2, qemu-x86

     build$ DISTRO=zephyr MACHINE=qemu-x86 bitbake zephyr-philosophers

+For FreeRTOS you can choose any of the following machines: qemuarmv5.

+    build$ DISTRO=freertos MACHINE=qemuarmv5 bitbake freertos-demo

 For Zephyr, `zephyr-philosophers` is the one of sample applications available in meta-zephyr layer by Yocto project.
 It's easy to build other samples using